amitlzkpa/screr/README.md

 ```

+# Requirments
+Please make sure you have [git](https://git-scm.com/) installed on your computer and accessible from the shell.

 # Reports
 Screr will create reports for measuring contributions by each contributor.
 It supports creating reports in JSON and HTML.